Susa: Islamic period

 Following their entry into the city, the Muslims killed all of the Persian nobles.

-Once the city was taken, as Daniel (دانيال) was not mentioned in the Qur'an, nor is he regarded as a prophet in Judaism, the initial reaction of the Muslim was to destroy the cult by confiscating the treasure that had stored at the tomb since the time of the Achaemenids.
+Once the city was taken, as Daniel (دانيال) was not mentioned in the Qur'an, the initial reaction of the Muslim was to destroy the cult by confiscating the treasure that had stored at the tomb since the time of the Achaemenids.
 They then broke open the silver coffin and carried off the mummified corpse, removing from the corpse a signet ring, which carried an image of a man between two lions.
 However, upon hearing what had happened, the caliph Umar ordered the ring to be returned and the body reburied under the riverbed.
 In time, Daniel became a Muslim cult figure and they as well as Christians began making pilgrimages to the site, despite several other places claiming to be the site of Daniel's grave.

 Following the capture of Susa, the Muslims moved on to besiege Gundeshapur.

 Susa recovered following its capture and remained a regional center of more than 400 hectares in size.
 A mosque was built, but also Nestorian bishops are still testifie.
 In addition, there was a Jewish community with its own synagogue.

 The city continued to be a manufacturing center of luxury fabrics during this period.
 Archaeologically, the Islamic period is characterized mainly by its rich ceramics.
 Beth Huzaye (East Syrian Ecclesiastical Province) had a significant Christian population during the first millennium, and was a diocese of the Church of the East between the 5th and 13th centuries, in the metropolitan province of Beth Huzaye (Elam).

 In 1218, the city was razed by invading Mongols and was never able to regain its previous importance.
 The city further degraded in the 15th century when the majority of its population moved to Dezful.